Lumen/Guide Access

 Short name: UAPC

-Faculty are appointed by the Divisional Committees and the Committee on Committees and the academic planning council of each school or college; academic staff, university staff, and student members are selected according to procedures established by their shared governance system.
+Faculty are appointed by the Committee on Committees and the University Committee; academic staff, university staff, and student members are selected according to procedures established by their shared governance system.

 1. Membership (16 seats).